API Abuse

 Taking over Accounts

-Botnets are deployed to initiate account takeovers. in order to test stolen users and passwords, a botnet will invoke APIs to check the combinations.
-While API management systems reject invalid login attempts, they aren’t too good at combating the volume of bots.
-These bots, emerging from different IPs repeatedly check for credential combinations with the intention of brute-forcing their way to a valid login.
+Botnets are deployed to initiate account takeovers.
+To test stolen users and passwords, a botnet invokes APIs to check the combinations.
+While API management systems reject invalid login attempts, they aren’t very effective at combating the volume of bots.
+These bots, emerging from different IPs, repeatedly check for credential combinations with the intention of brute-forcing their way to a valid login.

-Specifically skilled hackers ensure that bots trigger API requests at realistic intervals, so that they resemble human requests, and have a better chance of bypassing conventional security protocols.
+Specifically, skilled hackers ensure that bots trigger API requests at realistic intervals, resembling human requests, and have a better chance of bypassing conventional security protocols.

 Content Scraping

 Hackers can deploy APIs to scrape content from an application.
-It is common for competitors or other cyber criminals to do so in order to gain a competitive advantage especially during major sales periods.
-For example, by scrapping business critical prices of a famous item, competitors can price their products to cause damage to the business prospects.
+It is common for competitors or other cyber criminals to do so to gain a competitive advantage, especially during major sales periods.
+For example, by scrapping business-critical prices of a famous item, competitors can price their products to damage business prospects.

 Distributed Denial of Service (DDoS) Attacks

-Hackers can target compute-intensive APIs to intentionally overload the application servers.
-Such an act coupled with traffic from numerous IPs and devices, can occupy the system resources and prolongs server response times for legitimate users.
+Hackers can target compute-intensive APIs to intentionally overload application servers.
+This act, coupled with traffic from numerous IPs and devices, can occupy system resources and prolong server response times for legitimate users.

 How to Detect API Abuse

-Consider a platform that provides value across the entire life-cycle of API starting with development, testing, deployment, to retiring of the API.
+Consider a platform that provides value across the entire API lifecycle, from development, testing, deployment, and retirement.

 Risk Assessment: The platform should evaluate the risk associated with each API relative to its exposure, likelihood of an attack, and consequent impact.
 This helps security and engineering teams prioritize response and improves efficiency in addressing security breaches.

-Shift-Left API Testing: The platform should shift left to identify weaknesses in the application and insert into the CI/CD cycle of the organization to find potential vulnerabilities earlier in cycle.
+Shift-Left API Testing: The platform should shift left to identify weaknesses in the application and insert them into the organization's CI/CD cycle to find potential vulnerabilities earlier in the cycle.
 As APIs are stateless but the workflows are stateful, the testing platform should be able to mimic all happy path scenarios to provide extensive coverage.
 AppSentinels does exactly this via the industry’s first Intelligent Stateful API DAST.

-Comprehensive view of attacks: Can your API security solution connect security-related events and map them to sources of the attack (users or groups)?
-AppSentinels accomplishes this through application, user, device and traffic fingerprinting.
+Comprehensive view of attacks: Can your API security solution connect security-related events and map them to the source of the attack (users or groups)?
+AppSentinels accomplishes this through the application, user, device, and traffic fingerprinting.

 Prevent API Abuse with AppSentinels

-AppSentinels is a comprehensive next generation full-lifecycle API security platform that leverages AI/ML to prevent advanced business-logic API attacks.
-Our deep learning models detect attackers early in the attack cycle and block them, guarding apps from data theft, breaches, and fraudulent invasions.
-The platform discovers all APIs in real-time, provides a catalog of APIs as well as the PII/Sensitive data flow occurring via those APIs, and finally, risk score against the APIs.
+AppSentinels is a comprehensive next-generation full-lifecycle API security platform that leverages AI/ML to prevent advanced business logic API attacks.
+Our deep learning models detect and block attackers early in the attack cycle, guarding apps against data theft, breaches, and fraudulent invasions.
+The platform discovers all APIs in real-time, provides a catalog of APIs and the PII/Sensitive data flow occurring via those APIs, and finally, risk score against the APIs.

-You can schedule a demo for the product walkthrough and eligible customers will receive a platform free trial.
+You can schedule a demo for the product walkthrough, and eligible customers will receive a free trial on the platform.